 - Injury to the nose.

-- Breathing cold or dry air.
+- You are breathing cold or dry air.

 - Picking the nose.